mani-atwal/bootstrap-regression-fall2025/README.md

 The project includes:
 - A **blog post** that introduces and explains bootstrap regression.
-- An **interactive Dash app** to build intuition through visualizations.
+- An **interactive app / visualization** to build intuition through visualizations.
 - **Reproducible Python code** for simulations, bootstrapping, and evaluation.

 ---